fate2013/actor/README.md

     - march.type done if it's NULL, what about others?
     - maybe we should let DB handle this
     - but mysql enum datatype can't handle this automatically
+*   MaxRetries has bug
+    - for a give tile, it will give up callback even after N success callback